ll-nick/leadr/README.md

 ## ⚡️ Requirements

-- A supported shell: bash, nushell or zsh
+- A supported shell: bash, fish, nushell or zsh
 - [crossterm](https://docs.rs/crossterm/latest/crossterm/index.html) compatible terminal (see [their Readme for a list](https://github.com/crossterm-rs/crossterm?tab=readme-ov-file#tested-terminals))

-> **Note**: I personally use `leadr` in `bash` and `nushell` on Linux.
-I have tested it with `zsh` on Linux but have no way to test it on macOS.
+> **Note**: I personally use and test `leadr` on Linux.
-> I'd be happy to get some feedback about how well `leadr` works in zsh, particularly on macOS.
+> I'd be happy to get some feedback about how well it works on macOS.

 ## 📦 Installation

-> **Note**: This project is still in early development, expect some breaking changes every now and then.

 <details>
 <summary>From pre-built binaries</summary>